dylan-lang/opendylan/documentation/library-reference/source/common-dylan/threads.rst

      Returns the name of *thread* as a string.
 If *thread* does not have a name, this function returns ``#f``.

+.. generic-function:: thread-id

+   Returns the thread ID of a thread.

+   :signature: thread-id *thread* => *thread-id*

+   :parameter thread: An instance of :class:`<thread>`.
+   :value thread-id: An instance of :drm:`<integer>`.

+   :description:

+     Returns the thread ID of a thread.
+This is similar to the process ID for an operating system process.

+     This is a value controlled by the underlying operating system.
+It is most useful when trying to correlate thread activity with reports from other tools.

 .. function:: join-thread